cghuh/RazorBoost-CMS-Connect/README.md

 ## Before you do run
 	* If you need, you can use private filelist and need to fix in analysis_submit #15
 	* you have to make directory under log/ .
 It must be same name in analysis_submit #9-11
-	* You have to fix directory_name in runAnalysis.sh #37 .
-It should be exist in your cluster(ex. eos)
-	* #76-85 You should fix that directory that your storage.
+	* #76-85 You should fix that directory and your storage site.
 It need to fix 1 times.
+  * You don't need to make folder for result files. xrdcp made them and runAnalysis.sh'll make folders of each samples automatically.

 # Rerun